Skip to product information

 Vintage

 Zhong Xin Yan - Spring 2021: An elegant and floral Dan Cong cultivar, Lei Kou Chai has a permeating yet evasive jasmine note that is distinctly alluring.
-This batch has won numerous awards, and is the stellar example of the unique "lan" quality, often regarded as the highest praise in all Chinese tea.
+This batch is a stellar example of the unique "lan" quality, often regarded as the highest praise in all Chinese tea.

 About Lei Kou Chai 雷扣柴